Fluent Bit: Official Manual

 Lua

-The Lua filter allows you to modify the incoming records (even split one record into multiple records) using custom Lua scripts.
+The Lua filter allows you to modify the incoming records (even split one record into multiple records) using custom scripts.

 Due to the necessity to have a flexible filtering mechanism, it is now possible to extend Fluent Bit capabilities by writing custom filters using Lua programming language.
 A Lua-based filter takes two steps: